 What makes this rare sculpture by artist Daphne Hardy Henrion that has survived from the 1951 Festival of Britain special?

-The museum supports university learning, teaching and research in all sorts of ways.
-Find out how our rich collections can be explored and how we are enabling new and exciting research.
+The museum supports university learning, teaching and research in a variety of ways.
+Find out how our rich collections can be explored.

 Packed with collections ranging from fashion to archaeology, Suffragettes to Swinging Sixties, the museum is a rich resource for university students and academic staff.